 Membership Policies for Competition and Grading Examination Eligibility

-Only life members and affiliate members whose membership fee and the relevant art fees have been received by the AKR are eligible to participate in AKR National Competitions.
+Only Affiliate members whose membership fee and the relevant art fees have been received by the AKR and life members are eligible to participate in AKR National Competitions.

 Criteria of age, dan or kyu grade and any other relevant factor is as at the date of competition.

-Competitors at the Australian University Games kendo competition need only to meet the criteria set by Australian University Sport, the organisers of the event.
+Competitors at the UniSport Nationals Div 1 Kendo competition need only to meet the criteria set by UniSport Australia.

-Only life members and affiliate members whose membership fee and the relevant Board Levy has been received by the AKR Registrar by the time of the grading application and life members or a member of an overseas FIK affiliated organisation are eligible to be examined at AKR and Affiliate’s Grading Examinations.
+Only AKR Affiliate members whose membership fee and registration have been received by the AKR Registrar by the time of the grading application and life members or a member of an overseas International Kendo Federation (FIK) affiliated organisation are eligible to be examined at AKR and Affiliate’s Grading Examinations.
 New members will need to have a valid AKR number at the time of the event registration.

-All AKR life members and affiliate members must maintain continuity of training and membership for the entire period between grades and complete the total time-in-grade, as specified in the AKR Standard Rules for Grading.
-After an interruption to the continuity of their training and AKR membership, a Dan graded life member or former affiliate member who wishes to apply to be examined for their next grade, must –
+All AKR life members and Affiliate members must maintain continuity of training and membership for the entire period between grades and complete the total time-in-grade, as specified in the AKR Standard Rules for Dan and Kyu Examinations.
+After an interruption to the continuity of their training and AKR membership, a Dan graded life member or former affiliate member who wishes to apply to be examined for their next grade, must:

-- Train continuously for more than 12 months.
+- Train continuously for more than 12 months prior to the examination;

-- Complete the total time-in-grade as specified above.
+- Complete the total time-in-grade as specified above; and

 - If requested, supply proof of continuity of the above training and membership criteria.